VanishingPuzzle/Blockchain2023/README.md

 **Welcome to the decentraLOAN repositoy**

-in this repository you can fin the descriptions for the implementations of the decentraloan protocol.
+in this repository you can find the descriptions for the implementations of the decentraloan protocol.
+Here is a description of what you can find on each folder:

 **Implementation 1 pool**
 In the final implemtation 1 pool folder the files for a single pool system are found.
 These are useful